silnrsi/font-ramsina/documentation/source/productsite/features.md

-East Syriac Marcus New is an OpenType-enabled font family that supports the East Syriac style of the Syriac script.
+Ramsina is an OpenType-enabled font family that supports the East Syriac style of the Syriac script.
 It includes a number of optional features that may be useful or required for particular uses or languages.
 This document lists all the available features.

-These OpenType features are primarily specified using four-letter tags (e.g. 'cv38').
+These OpenType features are primarily specified using four-letter tags (e.g. 'ss01' or 'cv38').
 For more information on how to access OpenType features in specific environments and applications, see [Using Font Features](https://software.sil.org/fonts/features).
 Some of the ligatures are also available if an application supports "Discretionary Ligatures".

 This page uses web fonts (WOFF2) to demonstrate font features and should display correctly in all modern browsers.
-For a more concise example of how to use East Syriac Marcus New as a web font see [East Syriac Marcus New Webfont Example](../web/EastSyriacMarcusNew-webfont-example.html).
+For a more concise example of how to use Ramsina as a web font see [Ramsina Webfont Example](../web/Ramsina-webfont-example.html).
 For detailed information see [Using SIL Fonts on Web Pages](https://software.sil.org/fonts/webfonts).

 *If this document is not displaying correctly a PDF version is also provided in the documentation/pdf folder of the release package.*

 ## Stylistic sets

-_Some of the character variants below are also implemented as Stylistic sets._
+_Since Chariacter variants are not widely supported, some of the Stylistic sets are also implemented as character variants._

 ### Kaph Mim Nun alternates